Arizona Divorce Process

 Service of Process

-In cases where the parties are not hostile, the Firm generally asks the opposing party to sign an Acceptance of Service of Process.
+In cases where the parties are not hostile, the Firm generally asks the opposing party to sign a Waiver of Service of Process or Acceptance of Service of Process.
 This alleviates the necessity of formal service of process.
 In the event that the party does not accept service of process or in the event that the client wishes to proceed with serving the other party personally, the Firm retains a process server to have the documents served in person.

 Response to Petition for Dissolution